Exclusive: Deutsche Telekom to win EU nod for Dutch Tele2 deal, shares jump

 The Commission, which is scheduled to rule on the deal by Nov.
 30, and Deutsche Telekom declined to comment.

-Telecoms consultant John Strand welcomed the prospect of the EU approval, saying its previous stance on the sector was flawed.
+Telecoms consultant John Strand welcomed the prospective EU approval, saying its previous stance was flawed.

 “Our research has revealed the folly of regulators rejecting ‘four-to-three’ mergers for reasons of competition and price only to find that their logic was wrong and that prices increased,” he said.

-The EU green light could be a watershed moment for European telecoms and speed consolidation in Spain and the UK while boosting valuations for some companies, Bernstein analyst Dhananjay Mirchandani wrote in a client note.
+The EU green light could be a watershed for European telecoms and speed consolidation in Spain and the UK while boosting valuations for some companies, Bernstein analyst Dhananjay Mirchandani wrote in a client note.

-Reporting by Foo Yun Chee, additional reporting by Doug Busvine in Frankfurt and Olof Swahnberg in Stockholm; Editing by Keith Weir and David Goodman
+Reporting by Foo Yun Chee, additional reporting by Doug Busvine in Frankfurt, Olof Swahnberg and Johan Sennero in Stockholm; Editing by David Goodman and Matthew Lewis